 8. Auroville Doesn't Use Money Internally — But You Will

-The community operates on a contribution-based system, but visitors pay normally at cafes, guesthouses, and shops.
-Cards are accepted at some places, cash at others.
-Carry 2,000-5,000 INR in cash.
+The community runs on a contribution-based system, yet visitors pay the normal way at cafes, guesthouses, and shops.
+Some places take cards, others cash only.
+Carry 2,000-5,000 INR to be safe.

 9. Budget 2,500-4,000 INR/Day